CSCfi/csc-user-guide/docs/support/tutorials/env-guide/using-linux-in-command-line.md

 You can answer *y* (yes) or *n* (no).
 Note that this confirmation step is not necessary in use in your local Linux environment or currently in Puhti.
 You can skip
-the confirmation query with option `-f`.
-However you should use this option with caution as the `rm` command will remove the file immediately and permanently.
+the confirmation query using the option `-f`, standing for *force*.
+However, you should use this option with caution as the `rm` command will remove the file immediately and permanently.